-Although forced labour is universally condemned, ILO estimates show that 20.9 million people around the world are still subjected to it.
-Of the total number of victims of forced labour, 18.7 million (90 per cent) are exploited in the private economy, by individuals or enterprises, and the remaining 2.2 million (10 per cent) are in state-imposed forms of forced labour.
-Among those exploited by private individuals or enterprises, 4.5 million (22 per cent) are victims of forced sexual exploitation and 14.2 million (68 per cent) of forced labour exploitation.
-Forced labour in the private economy generates US$ 150 billion in illegal profits per year: two thirds of the estimated total (or US$ 99 billion) comes from commercial sexual exploitation, while another US$ 51 billion results from forced economic exploitation, including domestic work, agriculture and other economic activities (Note 1).
+Although forced labour is universally condemned, ILO estimates show that 24.9 million people around the world are still subjected to it.
+Of the total number of victims of forced labour, 20.8 million (83 per cent) are exploited in the private economy, by individuals or enterprises, and the remaining 4.1 million (17 per cent) are in State-imposed forms of forced labour.
+Among those exploited by private individuals or enterprises, 8 million (29 per cent) are victims of forced sexual exploitation and 12 million (64 per cent) of forced labour exploitation.
+Forced labour in the private economy generates some US$ 150 billion in illegal profits every year: two thirds of the estimated total (or US$ 99 billion) comes from commercial sexual exploitation, while another US$ 51 billion is a result from forced economic exploitation in domestic work, agriculture and other economic activities (Note 1).

-Vestiges of slavery are still found in some parts of Africa, while forced labour in the form of coercive and deceptive recruitment is present in many countries of Latin America, and elsewhere.
+Vestiges of slavery are still found in some parts of Africa, while forced labour in the form of coercive recruitment is present in many countries of Latin America, in certain areas of the Caribbean and in other parts of the world.
 In numerous countries, domestic workers are trapped in situations of forced labour, and in many cases they are restrained from leaving the employers’ home through threats or violence.
-Bonded labour persists in South Asia where millions of men, women, and children are tied to their work through a vicious cycle of debt.
-In Europe and North America, an increasing number of women and children are victims of trafficking for labour and sexual exploitation.
-Trafficking in persons has been the subject of growing international attention in recent years.
-Finally, forced labour is still imposed by the State for the purposes of economic development or as a punishment, including for expressing political views.
+Bonded labour persists in South Asia, where millions of men, women and children are tied to their work through a vicious circle of debt.
+In Europe and North America, a considerable number of women and children are victims of traffickers, who sell them to networks of forced prostitution or clandestine sweat-shops.
+Finally, forced labour is still used as a punishment for expressing political views.

-For many governments around the world, the elimination of forced labour remains an important challenge for the 21st century.
+For many governments around the world, the elimination of forced labour remains an important challenge in the 21st century.
 Not only is forced labour a serious violation of a fundamental human right, it is a leading cause of poverty and a hindrance to economic development.
-ILO standards on forced labour and the comments of the supervisory bodies, in combination with experience from technical assistance and cooperation, have provided important guidance to member States to develop a comprehensive response to forced labour.
+ILO standards on forced labour, associated with well-targeted technical assistance, are the main tools at the international level to combat this scourge.